NATIONAL INFORMATION

 Other checks performed by the National Authority

-The Territorial Cooperation Unit (TCU) within the Funds and Programmes Division (FPD) may also carry out physical on-the-spot monitoring checks on the projects financed under such programmes in order to verify the results delivered.
+The NA may also carry out physical on-the-spot monitoring checks on the projects and quality checks on the performance of the Controller.
 The outcome of such checks will be forwarded to the respective entity for its comments and eventual endorsement.
 Any possible financial irregularities are registered in an Irregularity report and shared with the JS.